palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Appendix/Useful_AI_Tools.md

 ### **AI Tools Introduced in This Course: A Quick Overview**

-To help keep track of the tools covered, here’s a categorized summary of the AI tools, with links to explore further:
+To help keep track of the tools covered, here’s a categorized summary of the AI tools, with links to explore further.
+Special mention for tools offered through NEU resources is included.

 ---